 Sampling of vegetables took place in dry season from markets following their harvest.
 Markets were chosen for sampling than farmlands due to the ease of collection of representative samples purchased and consumed by the population.
 Three groups of vegetables consisting of leafy vegetables, roots and fruits were chosen.
 Carrots, celery, basil, parsley, lettuce, tomato, African eggplant, cucumbers, peppers, chillies were purchased from traders at the market.
 These vegetables were chosen because they are the most sold and available at any time of the year and can be eaten raw.
 In total, 100 vegetable samples were collected, i.e. 10 samples per type of vegetable (5 samples per market), including 50 in the central market and 50 others in the fresh food market.
 The different vegetables were purchased from the different sellers having the desired vegetables, then placed in a refrigerated enclosure and transported to the laboratory for analysis.

+2.3 Sample processing and analysis

-2.3 Bacteriological analysis of vegetables
+Bacteriological analysis of vegetables

 This analysis was carried out in order to search for indicators of fecal pollution in vegetables.
 The analyses were carried out using the plating technique, which consists of spreading the inoculum as quickly as possible with a sterile Pasteur pipette over the entire surface of the medium poured into a petri dish.
 The search for bacteria on the vegetable samples was carried out according to the protocol described by Amoah et al., 2004.
 It consists of grinding 25g (fresh mass) of vegetable sample in a sterile mortar and transferring the ground material into a sterile beaker containing 180 mL of distilled water, then shaking.
 After making dilutions (10, 100, 1000 and 10000) from the initial suspension of the mother solution, 0.1 mL of each sample was inoculated on the agar medium poured into a petri dish and incubated at 37°C for 24 hours for Salmonella sp, and Shigella sp, 48 hours for fecal streptococci and 44°C for 24 hours for fecal coliforms and E. coli.
 Colony counting was then carried out.